github/developer.github.com/content/changes/2014-04-22-gist-api-now-truncating-large-files.md

 ### Truncating file contents larger than one megabyte

+The [Gist API response][gist-json-representation] includes data for every file in the Gist.
+That works well for Gists with reasonably-sized files.
+When a Gist contains large files, however, it can lead to timeouts when preparing or sending the API response.

+To eliminate those timeouts, the API now limits the amount of content returned for each file.
+If a file is larger than one megabyte in size, the API response will include the first megabyte of content for that file.
+(Few Gists have files this large.
+As a result, most API clients won't notice any impact from this change.)

-This change imposes a sensible (according to our data) limit on the amount of raw file data that is returned in gist fetches via the API.
-This means faster response times while eliminating browser timeouts when fetching gists that contains large files.
-When you need the full contents of your gist's file, simply make a request to the url specified in the raw_url attribute.
+When you need the full contents of the file, simply make a request to the URL specified in the `raw_url` attribute.

 ### "truncated" attribute